26 Selecting a sustainable horizontal discretization

 where $c$ is the set of all side surfaces $e$ of the box under consideration.

-Let $A_c$ be the area of the cell $c$, $e$ an edge of the cell, $o\left(e\right)$ the neighboring cell of $c$ bordering the edge $e$, $d_e$ a dual edge length and $l_e$ a primary edge length.
-First you take notes
+Let $A_c$ be the area of the cell $c$, $e$ an edge of the cell, $o\left(e\right)$ the neighboring cell of $c$ bordering the edge $e$, $d_e$ a dual edge length, and $l_e$ a primary edge length.
+One first writes

 \[ \begin{align} \nabla\cdot\left(\psi\mathbf{v}\right) &= \frac{1}{A_c}\sum_{e\in c}l_e\frac{\psi_{o(e)} + \psi_c}{2}u_e,\\ \psi\nabla\cdot\mathbf{v} &= \frac{\psi_c}{A_c}\sum_{e\in c}l_eu_e. \end{align} \]